dmz44/Robotics_Assignment_1/README.md

 Demonstrate the Effect: Briefly re-run the relevant task (SLAM or Navigation) and show the resulting change in the robot's behavior.
 Explain Your Findings: In your narration, clearly state:

-Which file and parameter you modified.
+Which file and parameter did you modify?

 The original value and the new value.

 A brief explanation of the observed effect (e.g., "By increasing the inflation_radius from 0.2 to 1.0, the robot now plans paths that stay much further away from walls, treating them as larger obstacles.").

-## Appendix
+# Appendix

 While we highly recommend that you use the provided NUC, you can choose to use your own portable PC for simulations and physical robot control.